Related Gifted Education Web sites

 The Gifted Development Center serves parents, schools and advocacy groups with information about identification, assessment, counseling, learning styles, programs, presentations and resources for gifted children and adults.

 This nonprofit organization was founded in 1957 with four goals: educational enrichment and support services specifically designed for gifted children, assistance to parents in raising gifted children, professional training to encourage educators to meet the needs of gifted children and advocacy for public recognition and acceptance of these special needs.

 Gifted and Talented International

-Gifted and Talented International, the journal of the World Council for Gifted and Talented Children, is published twice a year.
+Journal of the World Council for Gifted and Talented Children, Gifted and Talented International is published twice a year.
 Refereed by an editorial review board of leading international educators, the journal presents current theory, research and practices in gifted education worldwide.

 Halbert and Nancy Robinson Center for Young Scholars at the University of Washington

 This site describes the center and all its programs, contains online admissions materials for the center's summer and early entrance programs, and provides access to other sites.

 Imagine: Opportunities and Resources for Academically Talented Youth

 Written for talented seventh- to 12th-graders, Imagine magazine is full of information about opportunities including summer programs, academic competitions and internships.
 Every issue includes student-written articles, college planning advice, college reviews, book reviews, puzzles and more.

 The academy is a national upper-level boarding school for gifted students who excel in science, music or the visual arts.
 Students enter the academy after a three-step screening process: a written exam, an interview and a three-day workshop.
 The academy promotes creativity by providing opportunity for interdisciplinary studies and personal projects.